krishnagopika/Pretraining/Programming.md

 ```
 4. Loop: It is used to execute a sequence multiple times until a condition fails.

 - WHILE: It is used to specify a loop with a condition at top.
+In programming languages we `while` loop similar to this.

 Example: